 - What support can sales depend on from every department in the company?

-Here’s how you can answer each question and position your sales team for success.
+Here’s some help answering each question to build your strategy and position your sales team for success.

 What is your position in the market?

-Your value proposition starts with the answer to these two questions:
+To write a good value proposition, start with the answers to these two questions:

-- What problem is your client having that you can help or solve with your solution?
+- What problem is your client having that you can solve with your solution?

 - What is unique about the way you solve this problem?